AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/apiReview/msal-browser.api.md

 // @public
 function createGuid(): string;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "createNestablePublicClientApplication" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function createNestablePublicClientApplication(configuration: Configuration): Promise<IPublicClientApplication>;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "createStandardPublicClientApplication" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function createStandardPublicClientApplication(configuration: Configuration): Promise<IPublicClientApplication>;

 // Warning: (ae-missing-release-tag) "cryptoKeyNotFound" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)